Maryland Workers Impacted by the Federal Government Shutdown

 After school meal benefits for students:

-of the availability of current after school meal programs in communities across the state.
+to increase awareness of the availability of current after school meal programs in communities

 - Maryland Access Point (MAP): The state's central resource for older adults and people with disabilities to connect directly to local food banks, senior center meal programs, utility assistance, and other critical supports.
 Connect with MAP by calling 1-844-MAP-LINK or by visiting their site for links to specialized supports and resources.